Parton distributions confront LHC Run II data: a quantitative appraisal: Summary and outlook

 The aim of our work has been twofold.
 First, to test the predictive power of different PDF sets, by assessing the goodness with which they describe the datasets not included in their determination.
 Second, to quantify the various sources of uncertainty that enter theoretical predictions, specifically PDF, $\alpha_s$, and MHO uncertainties.
 These two objectives are becoming increasingly relevant given the ever higher precision of LHC experiments to determine SM parameters, such as the strong coupling $\alpha_s(m_Z)$, the $W$-boson mass $m_W$, and the effective lepton mixing angle $\sin^2\theta^\ell_{\rm eff}$.
 This precision is now comparable to, if not better than, that obtained at LEP.
 This outstanding result requires a careful estimate of all of the sources of uncertainties that accompany it, in particular the PDF uncertainty, which is often dominant in LHC measurements.

+In this work we have considered the data-theory agreement between predictions obtained with a broad range of input PDF sets and experimental data, but we have not included any of the examined datasets in a PDF determination.
+Only the simultaneous inclusion of a given subset of statistically independent datasets considered in this work in future PDF determinations will allow us to determine how the resulting PDFs can adapt to the data, and possibly improve the description of the data, as well as the precision of PDFs.

 The main outcome of our investigations is summarised in the overview plots presented in Sect.~\ref{subsec:global_interpretation}.
 We have found that the CT18, MSHT20, NNPDF4.0, and PDF4LHC21 PDF sets provide a comparable description of all of the datasets considered in this work, once all sources of theoretical uncertainty are taken into account.
-We have therefore concluded that all PDF sets have a similar predictive power.
+We have therefore concluded that all PDF sets have a similar predictive power and generalise similarly well to unseen data.
 Incorporating PDF, $\alpha_s$ and MHO uncertainties is crucial to reach this conclusion.
 These outcomes may seem counter-intuitive given that individual PDF sets differ among each other for their central values and uncertainties, by an amount that is not always encompassed by the latter.
 Within this general picture, the NNPDF4.0 and PDF4LHC21 sets represent opposite cases.
 On the one hand, the NNPDF4.0 set has by far the smallest uncertainties of all PDF sets, hence it is the most precise.
-However, the fact that it describes the data as well as the other PDF sets means that the corresponding theoretical predictions must be the closest to the data, hence it is also the most accurate of all PDF sets.
+In spite of this fact, it describes the examined data, on average, as well as the other PDF sets.
 On the other hand, the PDF4LHC21 set has some of the largest uncertainties of all PDF sets, hence it is the least precise.
 This is by construction, given that it is the combination of three different PDF sets.
 However, the fact that it describes the data as well as the other PDF sets means that it does not need to be as accurate as these.